How We Build One of the Largest B2B E-commerce Platforms in the World

 B2B e-commerce platform features

-The functionality of an e-commerce platform for B2B can vary greatly and is typically dictated by the specific needs of the company managing it.
-If we were to draw a parallel, we might find significant similarities with the functionality of a standard online store, but there are also many features inherent to the business-to-business sector.
+The functionality of an e-commerce platform for B2B can vary greatly.
+It is typically dictated by the specific needs of the company managing it.
+We might find significant similarities with the functionality of a standard online store.
+There are also many features inherent to the B2B sector.

 It’s worth noting a peculiar paradox: while for smaller businesses, using B2B e-commerce platforms often results in a simpler experience compared to managing a typical consumer online store; for larger companies, utilizing these platforms for advanced functionality can introduce increased technical complexity.

-Next, I will list the possible features of a B2B e-commerce platform:
+Next, I will list the possible features in a B2B e-commerce platform:

 • Login / Authorization